GreenLemonProtocol/ink/README.md

 ### Overview

-The Green Lemon Protocol is an anonymous decentralized application platform based on zero-knowledge proof and dual-key stealth address protocol.
-Anyone can deploy their own anonymous smart contract and integrate it with our relayer service.
+The Green Lemon Protocol is an anonymous NFT platform based on zero-knowledge proof and dual-key stealth address protocol.
+Anyone can deploy their own anonymous NFT smart contract and integrate it with our relayer service.
 Or use our template contract as well.
-ERC-721(NFT) is supported, and ERC-20 is under development.

 Quick facts:
 * Send anonymous transactions based on zero-knowledge proof